Use the resources below to plan epilepsy services and make a case for more resources.

 A new optimum clinical pathway has been developed for epilepsy.
 The pathway was developed, along with a series of pathways for other neurological conditions following a series of workshops with clinicians, patient groups and people with neurological conditions.

 The pathway sets out what good treatment, care and support involves.
 This includes treatment and support for people who may be experiencing a first seizure, right through to people who have lived with epilepsy for a long time.
 The pathway can support the improvement of services and set out aspirations for good care.
 It can also enable effective commissioning of epilepsy services locally and nationally.
+This document has an emphasis on specialist care.

 NHS RightCare epilepsy toolkit